oceanhackweek/oceanhackweek.github.io/_pages/applicants.md

 Make sure to explain your motivation for participation in the application form!
 We expect participants from the private sector to pay for their own expenses.
 We will hold a career panel discussion, so please mention if you are interested in participating.

+**Q: I work in a non-US institution / organization / company.
+Can I apply?**

+Yes, we welcome applications from abroad.
+However please note that we are constrained by the amount of funding we could provide for people who travel internationally.

+**Q: I was a participant in Oceanhackweek last year.
+Can I apply to again?**

+Yes, we welcome applications from previous participants, but priority will be given to new applicants.
+If you are interested in being a TA (teaching assistant) during the hackweek, please mention that in the application.

 ---